cncf/kubernetes-community-days/README.md

 ## Adding your Kubernetes Community Days event

+// This needs to change to be a per directory for new events

 All event data is kept in the [`content/events`](./content/events) directory.
 To add your Kubernetes Community Days event to this site:

 1. Add a new [Markdown](https://www.markdownguide.org) file to `content/events`.
 The name of the file should be `YEAR-CITY.md`.
 So if you're doing an event in 2020 in Pittsburgh, name it `pittsburg-2020.md`.